 Honours Programme Master

 The faculty of Technology, Policy and Management offers an Honours Programme for Master’s students (HPM).
 Master’s students with above-average performance are eligible for a place on this programme, aimed at developing talent.
-Participation in the programme offers: additional teaching, research and projects related to specific themes, in addition to the regular subjects.
-The Honours Programme for Master’s students offered by TU Delft is also a programme that provides plenty of room for choice in terms of the student’s personal development.
+The Honours Programme is a challenging 20 ECTS extra-curricular programme that you design yourself for the most part.
+It offers additional teaching, research and projects related to specific themes that you choose yourself.
+There is plenty of room for choice in terms of students’ personal development.

-In early September, an information meeting will be held on the Master’s Honour Programme for first year Master’s students.
-Students in all the Master’s programmes of the faculty of Technology, Policy and Management will be informed about the meeting.
+In October, an information meeting will be held on the Master’s Honours Programme TPM for first year Master’s students.
+Students in all the Master’s programmes of the faculty of Technology, Policy and Management will be informed about this meeting.

 To be admitted to the Master’s Honours Programme you need to meet the relevant requirements.
-You can only apply if you meet one of the following requirements:
+You can only apply if you meet the following requirements: